anandgupadhyay/TipsApp/TipsApp/README.md

-# TipsApp – SwiftUI Learning Project
+# Tips App – SwiftUI Learning Project

-TipsApp is a modern, open-source tip calculator built with SwiftUI and SwiftData.
+Tips App is a modern, open-source tip calculator built with SwiftUI and SwiftData.
 It is designed as a learning project for developers who want to explore best practices in SwiftUI, data persistence, and app architecture.

 ## Features